Cocurricular (Junior School)

 Radford offers a diverse cocurricular program, with the emphasis on participation, skill development, teamwork and enjoyment.
 Cocurricular activities are conducted outside school hours and participation by students is on a voluntary basis.
 Students have the opportunity to achieve many positive experiences through the cocurricular endeavour, as well as to improve relations between them and their staff and the wider community.
 Their experiences inevitably foster attitudes and values that students can keep with them into adult life.

 Cocurricular involvement in Junior School is available for students in Years 1-6.
-Given the size and age grouping of the Junior School, the following will apply:

-Sporting activities offered to Years 3 and 4:
+Sporting activities offered include:

 Weekly, half-hour lessons are available at the Junior School with instrumental music teachers on the following instruments:

 .
-Drama Club - Productions;
+Drama Club - Productions

 .
 Green Team